choltreppe/nim_serclim/README.md

 # Serclim
-Serclim is a server-client webframework for nim, like ocsigen/eliom in OCaml or ur/web or the language opa.<br>
+Serclim is a server-client webframework for nim.<br>
 This is the very first version.<br>
 At the moment it lacks a lot of features and may still have some bugs.